 Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.

-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract, and to any settlement or adjustment entered into between Counterparty and BMC.
+Guarantor hereby agrees that its obligations under the terms of this Guaranty shall not be released, diminished, impaired, reduced or affected by any failure of the Counterparty to notify Guarantor of any renewals, extension or rearrangement of the Obligations guaranteed hereunder.

 Guarantor may terminate this Guaranty by providing written notice of such termination to Counterparty and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
-No such termination shall be effective until five (5) Business Days after receipt by Counterparty of such termination notice.
-No such termination shall affect Guarantor's liability with respect to any transaction (as defined in or evidenced by the Contract) entered into prior to the time the termination is effective, which transaction shall remain guaranteed pursuant to the terms of this Guaranty.
+No such termination shall be effective until thirty (30) Business Days after receipt by Counterparty of such termination notice.
+No such termination shall affect Guarantor's liability with respect to any Obligations due and owing to Counterparty under the Contract which arose or were existing on or before the effective date of such termination, which Obligations shall remain guaranteed pursuant to the terms of this Guaranty.

 7. NOTICE.
 Any Payment Demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be in writing and delivered personally or mailed by certified mail, postage prepaid and return receipt requested, or by telegram or telecopier, as follows: